Even though I consider myself an independent traveler, I have taken my fair share of tours. This is what tour companies do not tell you.

 7. Your guide is using you to gain money

-If your tour guide give you a recommendation, take some time to consider it (it doesn’t have to be a long period of time).
-Have some knowledge of the food and attraction prices, don’t buy on impulse and ask questions.
+If your tour guide gives you a recommendation, take some time to consider it (it doesn’t have to be a long period of time).
+Have some knowledge of the food and attraction prices, don’t buy on impulse, and ask questions.
 If you have a hunch that something is wrong, don’t take the recommendation.

 8. The company takes you shopping.

 This is related to the previous point.
 Sometimes, your guide will take you to company-sponsored shopping trips disguised as cultural demonstrations.
 I am referring to demonstrations in silk factories, leather workshops, or glass blowing studios.
 In reality, the company is taking you to one of its partners and is expecting to make some money from you.

 Some people enjoy this type of experience, others don’t.
 I don’t mind if it is a short stop but I have seen companies that dedicate a significant part of the day to those practices.
 In those cases, I rather be sightseeing.

 Make sure you know exactly how the daily activities are divided.
 If you notice that quite a bit of the day is dedicated to shopping and you are not interested, skip the visits and plan your own thing.
 You are not obligated to participate in those activities.

 9. Their exclusive offering is not that exclusive